PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-06 06:28:16
+Last updated: 2024-04-06 06:28:49
-Random Quote: A Dothraki wedding without at least three deaths is considered a dull affair.  -  Illyrio Mopatis
+Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder